FanFiction.Net: Lists

+Reception

-At first, FanFiction.Net's server was accessible mainly only in the West; and worked poorly, if at all, in other parts of the world.
+At first, FanFiction.Net's server was accessible mainly only in the West, and worked poorly, if at all, in other parts of the world.
 In late 2006, announcements were made of special web links designed for Europe and Asia.
 These were supposed to give other areas of the world a significant boost in server speed on the website.
 In 2007, all three web links were combined under one worldwide link.
 In an announcement on the home page, it was stated that the site would go global that year.

-Prior to the reorganizations of 2002, FanFiction.Net contained approximately 20% of English-language fan fiction.
+As of October 2023, 44% of FanFiction.net users are from the United States of America with the second highest traffic area being the United Kingdom with approximately 6% of the users.

 According to Hitwise, as of August 2007 FanFiction.Net comprised 34.7% of all traffic directed to sites in the Entertainment, Books and Writing category.
 For the week ending August 25, 2007, the site was ranked 159 out of over 1 million websites in terms of hits.

+While the site is primarily used for recreational use, researches have been considering bringing fan fiction use into classrooms.
+Fanfiction.net provides many avenues of communication for its users, making it a primary subject of consideration.
+Due to the site's demographics leaning primarily towards women, researchers have also considered fan fiction as an online organization that could potentially be utilized for feminist thought and discussion.
+However, ultimately, in this current age, online relations have become more prevalent, and the manners of how interaction influences creative thought has been a significant role of Fanfiction.net's user activity from when it was conceived to now.

 Archiving

-FanFiction.Net is a widely popular site for text-only content that can be deleted at any time by either the author of the story or the site administration.
-Because of these factors the website has attracted a wide array of archival projects to save these works, though most are not widely known.
-Large-scale projects include the ff2ebook project, fichub, and an independent project hosted on archive.org.
+FanFiction.Net text-only content can be deleted at any time by either the author of the story or the site administration.
+Because of this there are projects to archive works.
+These include the ff2ebook project, FicHub, and an independent project on Archive.org.